zzalscv2/FFEA/doc/4-Tutorial/5-voltoffeatut.md

 ![An example of an FFEA script file (.ffea)](ffeascript.png "GroEL FFEA Script")

 The structure of file script tries to be as helpful as possible, but if you are unsure what is going on, check the [input file reference](\ref keywordReference) for details.
 What we need to do first of all is change a few global parameters.
 So, for now, go ahead and set 'dt = 1e-15', 'num_steps = 1000' and 'check = 10'.
 This will set us up for a run of 1 nanosecond, output a frame every 10 simulation timesteps which are 0.01 nanoseconds in length.

+Before starting the FFEA runner, you may want to consider setting your OMP_NUM_THREADS environment variable.
+The recommended number of threads is between 4 and 16.
+16 will produce the best results, but will only be around 30-40% faster than running on 4 threads.
+For now, we will set

+'''sh
+export OMP_NUM_THREADS=4
+'''

 Now, let's run ffea!

 	ffea emd_5043_8ang.ffea